Old Minster, Winchester

 In 901, the New Minster was built next to it, so close that the singing of the monks inside each is said to have become hopelessly intermingled with the other.
 Saint Æthelwold of Winchester and his successor Saint Alphege almost completely rebuilt the minster on a vast scale during their monastic reforms of the 970s.
 The new church, which was dedicated in 980 and again in 993, had a central tower, north and south aisles, a crypt in an eastern apse, and a forecourt at the west.
 Saint Swithun's body was taken into an indoor shrine in what had become the largest church in Europe.
 However, after the Norman conquest of England, Bishop Walkelin built a new cathedral alongside and the Old Minster was demolished in 1093.
 Many of the kings of Wessex and of England (including Egbert, king of Wessex from 802 until his death in 839), as well bishops, had been buried in the Old Minster, so their bodies were exhumed and re-interred in the new building.

 The Old Minster was excavated in the 1960s.
-The outline of the building is now laid out in brickwork in the churchyard adjoining Winchester Cathedral.
-Saint Swithun's first grave is clearly marked.
+The outline of the building is now laid out in brickwork in the churchyard adjoining Winchester Cathedral, and Saint Swithun's first grave is clearly marked.
 Finds from the site may be seen in the Winchester City Museum.
-The bones of the monarchs removed to the cathedral are now housed in mortuary chests around the choir.
+The bones of the monarchs removed to the cathedral are housed in mortuary chests around the choir.